 Running shoes should be as light as possible while still offering the protection you desire.
 Anything over about 12 ounces for a men’s size 9 (the weight of the super-plush HOKA ONE ONE Stinson) is just too heavy.
 Lighter is better if possible.

-- Fit: A thumb’s width of empty space at toe, with snug heel and mid-foot.
-Some space around forefoot can be good.
+- Fit: A thumb’s width of empty space at the toe, with snug heel and midfoot.
+Some space around the forefoot can be good.
 Wear shoes for as long as possible before buying.
 Any small annoyance felt in the shop will be magnified dramatically miles down the trail.

-- Drop: How many millimeters drop from heel to toe?
-Depending on running form and preference, you may want anywhere from a flat 0mm drop to 12mm or more.
+- Drop: How many millimeters of drop from heel to toe?
+Depending on running form and preference, you may want anywhere from a flat zero-drop to 12 mm or more.
 Investigate this before shopping.

 - Tongue: Does it fit comfortably?
 Will it keep rocks out of your shoe?

 - Outsole: Choose big lugs for soft soil and mud, and small lugs for hard soil and rock.

 - Weight: The lighter the better.
 We consider 12 ounces the maximum for a men’s size 9.